oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 Enabling the Image Hover Pin Button will place a "Pin" button over top of every image inside of your content when a reader hovers their mouse over it.
 This makes every image on your page highly sharable to Pinterest!

 = Powerful Share Customization =
-> "I use Social Warfare - Pro because how things are shared when I'm not there to do it is important!"<br>
-> Peg Fitzpatrick, author of The Art and Science of Social Media

 Social Warfare is among the pioneers of customizing how your content is shared, particularly with Pinterest.
-The _Social Warfare - Pro_ add-on allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and Google+.
+The _Social Warfare - Pro_ add-on allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and LinkedIn.
 This also applies to any other networks that use Open Graph data for social shares.

 On top of that, you can upload a **custom Pinterest image** and write a custom description so that when someone clicks the pin button, the exact image you've chosen shows up with exactly the description you've written.
 No more hoping that your readers choose the best image and write an optimal description for you!